Miklós Jancsó: Politics

 During the Communist era Jancsó was often criticized for being formalist, nationalist and generally against the Socialist ideology.
 From the 1990s onwards Jancsó became known for loudly supporting Hungarian liberal party SZDSZ.
 Many of his claims, like his wry dismissal of Hungary and its history made him a somewhat controversial figure.
 He also campaigned for the legalization of cannabis.

 Personal life

 He married Katalin Wowesznyi in 1949; their two children are Nyika (Miklós Jancsó Jr., b.1952) and Babus (Katalin Jancsó, b.1955).
 After divorcing Wowesznyi, he married film director Márta Mészáros in 1958.
 In 1968 Jancsó met Italian journalist and script author Giovanna Gagliardo in Budapest.
 They moved to Rome, where he worked for nearly a decade, with occasional, short periods in Budapest.
 In 1980 he separated from Gagliardo and married film editor Zsuzsa Csákány in 1981.
-They had a son, Dávid, in 1982.
+They had a son, the film editor Dávid, in 1982.

 Jancsó died of lung cancer on 31 January 2014, aged 92.
 Fellow Hungarian director Béla Tarr called Jancsó "the greatest Hungarian film director of all time."